Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: INTRODUCTION

-In this paper, a visual drone swarm is adopted for CTS in an indoor environment to search for and approach a parcel box.
-A data-efficient deep reinforcement learning-based method is applied to find an optimal search policy with less time cost.
-There are several challenges to accomplishing this CTS task for drones.
-Firstly, the drone agents need to be driven to efficiently explore the 3D environment with sparse rewards.
-Secondly, the drone swarm is required to differentiate the target, obstacles and other collaborative agents with a forward color camera during flight.
-Lastly, the drone swarm should display collaborative behaviors for target search, i.e., without colliding into the obstacles or other agents.
+There are several challenges to {accomplish} this CTS task for drones. {(1)} \textbf{Firstly}, drone agents need to be motivated to efficiently explore the 3D environment with sparse rewards. {(2)} \textbf{Secondly}, the drone is required to differentiate the target, obstacles, and other agents with {{only}} forward color cameras during flight. {(3)} \textbf{Lastly}, the drone swarm should display collaborative behaviors for target search, i.e., without colliding with obstacles or other agents. {When it comes to real-world applications with limited sensing capabilities, these challenges become more pronounced and existing methods fail to address them effectively.}